 Best Time to Visit Antarctica: Month by Month Breakdown

-November is really the beginning of the expedition season is Antarctica, although some ships may begin to depart from Cape Horn to the southern seas in late October.
+November is the beginning of the expedition season in Antarctica, although some ships may begin to depart from Cape Horn to the southern seas in late October.

 For most travelers though, November is still a month that many choose to avoid because the continent is still transitioning into spring and then summer.
 What that means in practical terms, is that the weather is incredibly unpredictable still.

-While temperatures are beginning to edge above freezing for the first time in months, the seas can still be rough and it’s possible for storms to strike out of nowhere.
+While temperatures are beginning to edge above freezing for the first time in months, the seas can still be rough and storms can strike out of nowhere.
 If you’re prone to seasickness, this is not a good time to be crossing the Drake Passage from South America.